This post explores the Shoes on the Danube Promenade and the Dohány Street Synagogue, and the other must-visit WWII sites of Budapest.

 The crowds during high season are a little overwhelming, but the system for moving groups through the synagogue is well organized.
 Once inside the museum or the gardens, the visit becomes quiet and reflective.

-The tours are comprehensive and you will learn about the full history of the synagogue, not just the significant place that the synagogue held as a border of the ghetto during WWII.
+The tours are comprehensive and you will learn about the full history of the synagogue, not just the significant place that the synagogue held as a border of the ghetto during WWII in Budapest.

 The synagogue is beautiful and ornate, decorative in a way that is unusual for synagogues.
 Its historic place as the border of the Budapest ghetto makes it tragic as well.
 It is our duty to remember what happened here.